 How to Make it – Step-by-Step

 STEP 1.
-Preparing the Flank Steak.
+Prepare the Flank Steak

 Cut the flank steak in 1/4-inch to 1/2-inch slices across the grain (photo 1).
 Add the thin slices to a gallon size plastic bag with the cornstarch (photo 2).

-Seal and toss to coat all the steak slices with the cornstarch (photo 3).
+Seal and toss to coat all the steak slices with the corn starch (photo 3).
 Set aside.

 STEP 2.
-Making the Sauce.
+Make the Sauce